 It seems we’ve forgotten that “United, we stand.”
-That’s supported by Scripture: “Apart from me, you can do nothing” (John 15:5).
+That’s supported by Scripture, too, in reference to our faith community: “Apart from me, you can do nothing” (John 15:5).

 It helps to remember that Development is a ministry – it’s a ministry to the rich, to those who have been abundantly blessed.
 They, as well as you and l, are ALL called to share our gifts – and to those that much has been given, much will be expected.

 Further evidence that it’s a ministry is found in Scripture, which says that the way we use our gifts and talents is how we get to heaven.
 The basis is in the Gospel of Matthew, where Jesus states, “Whatsoever you do to the least of my people, that [is what] you do unto me” (Matthew 25:40).